The Government now requires Councils to prepare a Brownfield Register.

-The pilot Register that we have prepared (available below) consists of sites identified in the adopted Torbay Local Plan 2012-2030.
+The Register that we have prepared (available below) consists of sites identified in the adopted Torbay Local Plan 2012-2030 and some sites with planning permission (those of a certain size).
 A standard set of information for each site is included.
-The Brownfield Register will be reviewed in accordance with forthcoming legislation and guidance, kept up-to-date and made publicly available to help provide certainty for developers and communities and encourage investment in Torbay.
-Sites can be viewed on a map using the Find My Nearest facility.
+The Brownfield Register will be reviewed in accordance with legislation and guidance, kept up-to-date and made publicly available to help provide certainty for developers and communities and encourage investment in Torbay.

 To be considered suitable for housing, sites must meet the definition of brownfield land and be: